inkstitch/inkstitch/collections/_developers/ru/002-002-001-manual-setup.md

 ### 3. Python Dependencies

 A few python more modules are needed.
-In some cases this extension uses features that aren’t available in the versions of the modules pre-packaged in distributions, so we recommend installing them directly with pip:
+In some cases this extension uses features that aren’t available in the versions of the modules pre-packaged in distributions, so we recommend installing them directly with pip.

+Since we already installed pyembroidery just temporarely comment it out before you run these commands.

 ```
 cd inkstitch
 pip install -r requirements.txt
 ```

-**Info:** You might need to remove wxPython and [install](https://wiki.wxpython.org/How%20to%20install%20wxPython) a platform specific package:<br />
-   ⚫ Debian uses `python-wxgtk3.0`<br />
-   ⚫ Ubuntu 16.04: `pip install -U -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-16.04 wxPython`
-{: .notice--info }

 ### 4. Install Electron dependencies